Broadcast/Short-Wave Station QSL Cards

 going on for many years, and the activity is still strong today.
 A very dedicated group of

-individuals, both young and old, continually scan the "bands" logging whatever they hear, and in the United
+individuals, both young and old, continually scan the "bands" logging whatever they hear.

 My first call-sign registration (WPE8EUM) was issued by Popular Electronics magazine in 1962.